Lord-of-the-IoT/Lord-of-the-IoT/README.md

   <h3>
   About me
     <h4>
-      I am a 15 year old hacker from canada
+      I am a 15 year old hacker from planet earth
       <ul>
         <li>
           🔭 I'm doing GCSEs in computer science, geography, music and french, and am doing AS level further mathematics
         </li>
         <li>
-          🌱 Learning how the linux kernel works
+          🌱 working through the red team module on TryHackMe
         </li>
         <li>
           ⚡ In my free time I write programs for hacking and learn new programming languages